-Two masters programs are offered at Taylor: Master of Business Administration (MBA) and Master of Arts in Higher Education and Student Development (MAHE).
+Taylor also has two masters programs including our Master of Business Administration (MBA) and Master of Arts in Higher Education and Student Development (MAHE).

 Our online program offers a bachelor's degree in Business Administration (BBA), and various concentrations with associate of arts in Justice Administration (AAJA) and Liberal Arts (AALA).
 Taylor Online also offers a graduate level program for those who want to Transition to Teaching.

 Whole Person, Whole World: Taylor's Approach

-Distinctive Students.
-Thirty seven percent of our incoming freshmen were in the top 10% of their high school classes.
-We have developed the Honors Guild to continue to challenge our traditional undergraduate students.
+Distinctive Students: Of our incoming freshmen, 37% were in the top 10% of their high school classes.
+We developed the Honors Guild to continue to challenge our traditional undergraduate students to a higher calling.

 The Taylor community is committed to spiritual growth and service through discipleship, our student life, and our local and global services.

-- Student Life.
-From Airband and Silent Night to athletics, the arts and club and intramural athletics, our student-run organizations offer many opportunities to help students connect, have fun and serve with others.
+- Student Life: From Airband and Silent Night to the arts and club and intramural athletics, our student-run organizations offer many opportunities to help all of our students get connected, have fun, and serve with and for others.

-- Local and Global Service.
-Through our Taylor World Outreach program, Taylor hosts many programs and events in order to engage and serve our local and global communities.
-This includes our Carpenter's Hands Ministry, Lighthouse trips, Spring Break Missions and many more...
+- Local and Global Service: Through our Taylor World Outreach program, Taylor hosts many programs and events in order to engage and serve our local and global communities.
+This includes our Carpenter's Hands Ministry, Community Outreach, Youth Conference, Lighthouse trips, Spring Break Missions and many more.

-The Taylor campus is being enhanced to keep up with the needs of the students:
+Our campus is continually growing to keep up with the needs of our student body:

-- The Euler Science Complex is a $41.4 million project that opened for classes in the fall semester of 2012.
+- The Euler Science Complex, $41.4 million project, opened during the fall semester of 2012.
 Among many innovative features, the Complex uses geothermal heating and cooling and adds 30 sophisticated classrooms and labs in addition to the existing Nussbaum Science building.